caligari87/ObAddon/readme.md

 * Buildings with windows that open into vistas!

 * New control to select ceiling and floor sink styles: curved and flowy, or sharp and angular.

+* Lots and lots and lots of bugfixes from base Oblige 7.7!

 AND MORE TO COME!